AABoyles/bettermath/README.md

 ```

 Now, let's do that with dozens of functions.
 That's why this project exists.

+*Side Note*: We could, hypothetically, extend the prototype of the array in Javascript to contain a variety of methods like this.
+In fact, this is the approach taken by MooTools' [Array.Extras](https://mootools.net/more/docs/1.6.0/Types/Array.Extras), one of the ancestors of this project.
+However, the safety of doing this is too strong an assumption for many environments (the same reasoning underlies bettermath's architectural decision not to override the `Math` object by default).

 This project started as a fork of [underscore.math](https://github.com/syntagmatic/underscore.math), but it's gotten pretty far removed for a simple fork.
 Some other sources of inspiration for this include: